genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Manage** contains applications used to manage your data: applications dealing with data flows, file provenance, export, metadata editing and so on.

-An extended version (including information on licensing and references) of every application description found in this guide can be found in the **"About application"** text of each of the individual application.
+An extended version of each application's description can be found in the "About application" text for that application.

 To view this text for a specific application, click on the application's name at the top-left corner of the page, and in the dropdown menu select "About application".